Why Sustainability is Both an Opportunity and a Challenge for Brands

 2. Compliance

-It’s one thing to aim to be sustainable, but it’s a whole other thing to actually manage to be it.
-And this comes at an even larger commitment to bigger companies — it can be hard to control or determine the level of engagement each employee has towards the company’s sustainable development.
+It’s one thing to aim to be sustainable, but it’s a whole other thing actually to manage to be it.
+And this comes at an even larger commitment to bigger companies — it can be hard to control or determine the level of engagement each employee has toward the company’s sustainable development.

-To tackle this issue, it’s important that companies have a strong sustainable culture put in place which reinforces the importance of complying with these important matters.
+To tackle this issue, it’s important that companies have a strong sustainable culture put in place that reinforces the importance of complying with these important matters.

 3. Supply Chain